Haiyang-Sun/nodeprof.js/README.md

 ## Acknowledgement

-Thanks to Daniele Bonetta and Christian Humer from Oracle Labs for the help during the implementation.
+Thanks to Daniele Bonetta, Alexander Jordan, and Christian Humer from Oracle Labs for the help during the implementation.